douglasteeple/DIGITS_Traffic_Signs/README.md

 <img height="480" src="P1/GoogLeNet/P1ColorScreen-2.png"/>
 </p>

-Color 256x256 pixel images were used for training and validation.
-No further paramters were set from the DIGITS defaults.
+No parameters were changed from the DIGITS defaults.

 ## Data Acquisition

 The P1 dataset was provided by Udacity and no processing was required.
+THe training and validation datasets were created as 256x256 color images.

 ## Results

 The **evaluate** results are:

 <img height="480" src="P1/GoogLeNet/P1ColorEvaluate.png"/>

+The model clearly passes the project requirements of > 75% acccuracy and procesing time of less than 10ms.

 The training accuracy graph as given by the model is: